seri037/llcppg/llpkgstore.md

 A standard method for generating valid llpkgs:
 1. Receive binaries/headers from [installer](#llpkgcfg-structure), and index them into `.pc` files
+2. Detect the generator from configuration files.
+For example, if an `llcppg.cfg` file is present in the current directory, we can directly use `llcppg`
-2. Automatically generate llpkg using a [generator](#llpkgcfg-structure) for different platforms
+3. Automatically generate llpkg using a generator for different platforms
-3. Combine generated results into one Go module
+4. Combine generated results into one Go module
-4. Debug and re-generate llpkg by modifying the configuration file
+5. Debug and re-generate llpkg by modifying the configuration file

 ### Version tag rule
 1. Parse the `{MappedVersion}` of current package from PR commit footer